-If you drop a course by the appropriate drop deadline listed above, your bill is adjusted and a W (withdrawn) grade will not appear on your transcript.
+If you drop a course by the appropriate drop deadline, your bill is adjusted and a W (withdrawn) grade will not appear on your transcript.
 If you are dropping ALL of your summer courses within a summer session or dropping from the summer semester entirely, refer to the withdrawal information.

-See the Drop and Add Deadlines chart below for the last day you can:
+See the Drop and Add Deadlines chart for the last day you can:

 If you drop a course after the appropriate drop deadline listed, you are assessed full tuition and fees for the course and it appears on your transcript with a W grade.

-You can add a course via MyCUInfo without department permission until the add deadline.
-After this date, you must contact the department for approval to add the course through the late add deadline (see the drop and add deadlines chart below).
+You can add a course via MyCUInfo without department permission until the published add deadline.
+After this date, you must contact the department offering the course for approval to add the course through the late add deadline (see the drop and add deadlines chart).

-Depending on the college or school you are enrolled through, a dean's signature may be required.
+Depending on the college or school in which you are enrolled, a dean's signature may be required.

 Administrative drops are initiated by departments.
 If you have not met all the prerequisites for a course, or if you do not attend your courses regularly during the first few weeks, you may be administratively dropped from any course.
 Check with departments for policies concerning administrative drops.
 Note: Nonattendance does not constitute automatic withdrawal.
 You are responsible for dropping courses in which you do not intend to remain enrolled.
 Failure to drop courses by published deadlines will result in tuition charges and you will receive a failing grade.

 |(To drop one or more, but not all your summer courses)|